-The median monthly rent was £795 for England, recorded between April 2021 and March 2022; this is the highest ever recorded.
+The median monthly rent recorded between April 2022 and March 2023 was £825 for England; this is the highest ever recorded.

-The difference in monthly rental price between the most and least expensive local authorities was nearly £1,800.
+The difference in monthly rental price between the most and least expensive local authorities was £2,050.

-Figure 1: Median monthly private rental prices increases with number of bedrooms
+Figure 1: Median monthly private rental prices increase with number of bedrooms

 Download the data